Supplement: ODE Plugin Explanation¶

 if(scale.x() == scale.z()){

-// If the primitive type is Cylinder and the scale x and z elements have the same value,handle it as a primitive type.
+// If primitive type is Cylinder and scale x,z elements have the same value,

 doAddPrimitive = true;